 This document is intended as a guide for users and administrators of the dive database.
+This database has been implemented as a schema within the Postgres database called fish.

-Access to this database is restricted to specific nominated personnel as specified in the current Schedule 6 of the Data Management contract between the Ministry of Fisheries and NIWA.
+Access to this database is restricted to specific nominated personnel as specified in the current Data Management contract between the MPI and NIWA.
 Any requests for data should in the first instance be directed to the Ministry of Fisheries.